Last Updated on December 8, 2023 by Sharon Advik

 In addition, options such as Single-point AF, Dynamic-area AF (with 9, 21, or 51 points that can be chosen), 3D-tracking (which uses all 51 points), and Auto-area AF are all accessible to the user.

-A contrast-based AF system is utilized when working in live view, whether for still or video photography, to precisely acquire focus.
+A contrast-based AF system is utilized in live view, whether for still or video photography, to acquire focus precisely.

 This system can also function in continuous, full-time servo mode, which is more suited to working with constantly moving subjects.